Chip Snively’s son asked him when he was going to get a regular job like other dads.

 “Someone once told me I was LinkedIn before there was LinkedIn,” he says with a laugh.
 “Every job I’ve had was because of some seed I planted years before.
 I’ve had a lot of help from a lot of very caring people and mentors, and it feels good to pay it forward.”

 Indeed, his network was responsible for luring him to Chapel Hill.
-When Snively was at Indiana, Clay Whybark – a now-retired UNC Kenan-Flagler operations professor – was one of his professors and Paul Friga (MBA ’96, PhD ’03) was a colleague.
+When Snively was at Indiana, the late Clay Whybark, a UNC Kenan-Flagler operations professor, was one of his professors and Paul Friga (MBA ’96, PhD ’03) was a colleague.
 Both told Snively that the work at UNC would excite him– “and that the basketball was a little better!”

 While he was in discussions to finalize his offer with UNC Kenan-Flagler, the School’s finance chair mentioned the need for an accounting professor for MBA@UNC, which was set to launch in July 2011.
 Snively mentioned his wife, Tanja Snively, was a CPA who previously worked as a professor at a community college and was looking for a job.
 Shortly afterward, Tanja was hired and headed to North Carolina for training ahead of her husband.